1972 Montreal Museum of Fine Arts robbery: Criticism of investigation

-Lacoursière began investigating the case in 1984, by his account taking it over just before the files were slated to be shredded.
+Lacoursière took an interest in the case in 1984, by his account taking it over just before the files were to be shredded.
+(Note: Another account states that Lacoursière did not begin reviewing the case until 1993.)
 His work on the case was strictly his own initiative; he was told by his supervisors not to waste time on it.
 The original investigation was perfunctory, closed after a year by the two detectives assigned to it, with no significant findings, Lacoursiere says.

-Key files, some concerning tips, were mishandled, according to Lacoursière.
+Key files were mishandled, according to Lacoursière.
 Two statements were lost.
 He also faults the lack of followup.
 When he asked if it was possible to reinterview the security guards, he was told that two were dead and one was suffering from Alzheimer's disease.
-The records themselves had been transferred to microfilm, and by the late 2010s, with no one at the SPVM actively investigating the case to his knowledge, he believed the film was in danger of deteriorating.
-In the 21st century the director of the SQ's art-crime unit was transferred to terrorism investigations, mirroring a common trend, Amore also notes.
+The records themselves had been transferred to microfilm, and by the late 2010s, with no one at the SPVM actively investigating the case (to his knowledge), he believed the film was in danger of deteriorating.
+According to Amore, the SQ's art crime unit was disbanded in the 21st century and its personnel redeployed.

-Beneditti, the TV reporter who covered the story, agrees that the police were ill-equipped to investigate an art theft since they did not occur much.
+Beneditti, the TV reporter who covered the story, agrees that the investigation suffered since art thefts did not occur much.
 "There weren't professional art thieves roaming around", he recalls. "[P]eople didn't rob museums.
 They robbed banks.
 We were the bank robbery capital of Canada."